ospalh/anki-addons/pages/Add note id.md

 identify the note to the note itself.

 To use, the first field in the card model must be named "Note ID".
-Then, when adding content, this field is automatically filled with the note id when you move the cursor to another field.
+Then, when adding content, this field is automatically filled with a number based on the note id when you move the cursor to another field.

 ## Menu
 There is also an item in the Tools menu that goes through the whole